SpotJobs Holdings Pty Ltd ABN 91 628 670 351

 - (n) Course Materials means all content and materials relating to Courses provided via the Platform.

-- (p) Enrolment Form means the application to be completed by Students for acceptance into a Course.
+- (q) Enrolment Form means the application to be completed by Students for acceptance into a Course.

-- (r) GST has the meaning given by the A New Tax System (Goods and Services Tax) Act 1999 (Cth).
+- (s) GST has the meaning given by the A New Tax System (Goods and Services Tax) Act 1999 (Cth).

-- (s) Instructor means a person who assists with the provision of Courses for Students.
+- (t) Instructor means a person who assists with the provision of Courses for Students.

-- (x) Site means the website found at http://spoted.com.au, or such other URL used by the Company from time-to-time.
+- (z) Site means the website found at http://spoted.com.au, or such other URL used by the Company from time-to-time.

-- (y) Student means any registered user of the Platform that holds an Account.
+- (aa) Student means any registered user of the Platform that holds an Account.

-- (z) Student Content means images, information, documents or other data that is uploaded or input into the Platform by the Student or that forms part of the Student's Intellectual Property.
+- (bb) Student Content means images, information, documents or other data that is uploaded or input into the Platform by the Student or that forms part of the Student's Intellectual Property.

-- (aa) Tax Invoice has the meaning given by the A New Tax System (Goods and Services Tax) Act 1999 (Cth).
+- (cc) Tax Invoice has the meaning given by the A New Tax System (Goods and Services Tax) Act 1999 (Cth).

 - 1 USING SPOTED

-- (a) To participate in a Course, Students must successfully enrol and have set up an Account.
+- (b) To participate in a Course, Students must successfully enrol and have set up an Account.

-- (b) The Student is responsible for ensuring that they have all necessary equipment and software to enable access to the Platform and Course Materials to complete a Course.
+- (c) The Student is responsible for ensuring that they have all necessary equipment and software to enable access to the Platform and Course Materials to complete a Course.

-- (c) The Student agrees that its participation in a Course and use of the Platform is subject to these Terms of Service.
+- (d) The Student agrees that its participation in a Course and use of the Platform is subject to these Terms of Service.

-- (d) The Company may suspend an Account or restrict the access of any Student that breaches these Terms of Service.
+- (e) The Company may suspend an Account or restrict the access of any Student that breaches these Terms of Service.

-- (e) Students under the age of 18 must not enrol in a Course without their parent or legal guardian's consent.
+- (f) Students under the age of 18 must not enrol in a Course without their parent or legal guardian's consent.

-- (f) Upon successful completion of a Course, the Company will provide a course certificate confirming such, subject to the payment of all applicable Fees in full.
+- (g) Upon successful completion of a Course, the Company will provide a course certificate confirming such, subject to the payment of all applicable Fees in full.

 Account & Enrolment

-- (a) Students must submit an Enrolment Form to the Company in order to set up an Account, which may require the provision of supporting documentation.
+- (a) Students must submit an Enrolment Form to the Company in order to set up an Account, which may require the provision of supporting documentation, however the Company may assist Students complete the Enrolment Form on their behalf.

-- (b) Students must complete the Enrolment Form completely and accurately and ensure that all information is kept accurate and up-to-date throughout the duration of a Course, in particular any changes to visa status where applicable.
+- (b) Students must ensure that the Enrolment Form is complete and accurate, whether completed by the Student directly or the Company on the Student’s behalf and ensure that all information is kept accurate and up-to-date throughout the duration of a Course, in particular any changes to visa status where applicable.

 - (c) Subject to the Enrolment Form being accepted by the Company in its sole discretion, including payment terms, the Company will provide Students with their unique login details to access their Account.